USCGC Taney: World War II

 In mid-July 1945 a typhoon forced the ships at Hagushi to take evasive action.
 Taney led a convoy eastward on 19 July 1945 and returned the next day when the storm passed.
 She performed the same duties again on 1 August 1945 when she led a convoy to sea on typhoon-evasion operations.
 The ship returned to its anchorage on 3 August 1945.

 The end of the war found Taney still off Okinawa.
 On 16 August 1945, she got under way to support USS Pennsylvania (BB-38) as three Japanese planes were detected approaching from the northeast.
 One crashed 30 mi to the north, and two crashed into the sea shortly thereafter.
 On 25 August 1945, TG 95.5 was dissolved, and Rear Admiral Cobb, who had been embarked during the Okinawa campaign, hauled down his flag and departed.Taney soon proceeded to Japan, where she took part in the occupation of Wakayama, anchoring off the port city on 11 September 1945 and sending a working party ashore the next day.
 While anchored there, Taney weathered a typhoon on 17 September 1945.
-She was, in fact, one of the few ships which stayed at her berth during the storm, her ground tackle holding well in the sticky clay bottom.
+She was one of the few ships which stayed at her berth during the storm, her ground tackle holding well in the sticky clay bottom.

 Departing Wakayama on 14 October 1945, Taney returned to the west coast of the United States, via Midway, and arrived at San Francisco on 29 October 1945.
-Moving on for the east coast, Taney transited the Panama Canal and later arrived at her ultimate destination, Charleston, South Carolina, on 29 November 1945.
-During the ensuing period of conversion, the Coast Guard vessel was reconfigured as a patrol cutter.
-She now sported a main battery of a single-mount 5-inch gun, a hedgehog, a twin 40-millimeter mount, and two 20-millimeter guns, in addition to depth charge tracks and projectors and was reclassified once again as WPG-37.
+Moving on for the east coast, Taney transited the Panama Canal, and arrived at Charleston, South Carolina on 29 November 1945, where she was reconfigured as a patrol cutter, with a main battery of a single-mount 5-inch gun, an anti-submarine Hedgehog, a twin 40-millimeter mount, and two 20-millimeter guns, in addition to depth charge tracks and projectors, and was reclassified once again as WPG-37.